alagkonas/grants-dashboard/README.md

 - To optimize user experience while streaming data from the server, I implemented `skeleton` components.
 For demonstration purposes, you can simulate slow network requests by uncommenting line 10 in `ResponsiveApplicationsCarousel` and line 8 in `ResponsiveKanban` (don't forget to comment them again).
+- For the carousel components, `shadcn's` carousel is highly opinionated, so I created my own implementation using `embla-carousel` (the same package that radix-ui, which `shadcn` uses under the hood, relies on).